joker-project/2026/index.md

   Humour plays a vital role in social interaction.
 Understanding it, however, can be challenging for humans, often requiring a good grasp of cultural references and double meanings.
 State-of-the-art **artificial intelligence** (AI), **natural language processing** (NLP), and **information retrieval** (IR) models also remain largely impervious to humour or other non-literal meaning aspects of texts.
 This is especially true for tasks like wordplay detection or analysis, which rely on the surface structure (orthography or pronunciation) of a word; such surface-level features are not directly captured in the deep semantic embeddings of modern  AI models.
 They also cannot be captured by current pre-training models based on next-word prediction objectives, which tend to learn literal, statistically likely patterns in language rather than nuanced, non-literal meanings often associated with humour, wordplay, or sarcasm.

-  The JOKER Lab, now in its fourth year, aims to bring together social and computer scientists to create reusable test collections featuring wordplay and humour, and to foster work on automatic humour analysis.
+  The JOKER Lab, now in its fifth year, aims to bring together social and computer scientists to create reusable test collections featuring wordplay and humour, and to foster work on automatic humour analysis.

 ## [Tasks](./tasks)
-  - **Task 1** Humour-aware Information Retrieval
+  - **Task 1** Humour-aware Information Retrieval: retrieve short humorous texts for a query in English, French, and Hinglish
-  - **Task 2** Wordplay Translation
+  - **Task 2** Pun Translation: translate puns from English to French and Spanish
-  - **Task 3** Onomastic Wordplay Translation
+  - **Task 3** Onomastic Wordplay Translation: translate onomastic wordplay from English to French
+  - **Task 4** Humour Generation: guided creativity
-  - **Task 4** JOKER 2022-2024 revisited: Previous tasks by popular requests (pun detection EN/FR/ES, pun location EN/FR/ES)
+  - **Task 5** JOKER 2022-2024 revisited: Previous tasks by popular requests (pun detection EN/FR/ES, pun location EN/FR/ES)

 ## Use Case